sunsetoversunset/frontend-app/public/storiesassets/stories/README.md

 `![8101 Sunset Boulevard.
 1966](https://media.getty.edu/iiif/image/3e423f15-c7f0-463c-b3dd-77ae8d581a8b/full/,1000/0/default.jpg "View along North Kingsley Drive, looking north, from Sunset Blvd, 1973")`

+[Note: single images should have NO asterisk before ! and include 1000 not 400 as the stated width.]

 **Photo strips** are laid out using a combination of the standard image syntax and the standard list syntax, after all they are a list of images.
 Include a title only for the first image, which will be used as the caption.
 To separate two lists that occur consecutively, add a comment between them `<!-- --->`.
 It's probably just a good idea to put that in front of every photo strip.

 ````